sdellis/soupcon.salon/events/macbet-by-theatre-group-dzieci.md

 ---
-title: MAKBET by Theatre Group Dzieci
+title: MAKBET by Theatre Group Dzieci (NYC)
 performer: Theatre Group Dzieci
 abstract: "Owl-Light Theater and Soupcon Salon Presents: Theatre Group Dzieci's production of MAKBET, the very essence of theatre and storytelling in a